kridel-lab/FLOMICS/README.md

 All samples included, post QC, are shown below, as of 21 Mar 2023:
 <img src="2023-03-21_AllSamples.png" alt="2023-03-21_AllSamples" width="800"/>

+### Genome: Targeted DNAseq Data Analysis

+Data for 803 FFPE samples were submitted for hybridization-based capture sequencing (271 from mutilcentre, 98 from E2408, 246 from BCCA/PLOSMED, 188 FROM E4402).
+Final raw data were obtained in November 2021.
+Of these, 713 samples (203 from multicenre, 83 from E2408, 242 from BCCA/PLOSMED, 185 from E4402) were used for downstream analysis based on QC.
+- diffuse large B-cell lymphoma (DLBCL) = “aggressive” control
+- reactive lymph node (RLN) = “normal” control
+- follicular lymphoma (FL) = cases

+#### Scripts
+- Workflow outline and script descriptions can be found [[here]](DNAseq/README.md)

 ### Methylome: DNA methylation EPIC Microarray Data Analysis

 In February 2019, DNA methylation data for another 147 patients using Illumina MethylationEpic BeadChip were received.
 The breakdown of these samples were as follows: